klauspost/compress/README.md

 ## Un-compressible Content

-This is mainly a test of how good the algorithms are at detecting uncompressible input.
+This is mainly a test of how good the algorithms are at detecting un-compressible input.
 The standard library only offers this feature with very conservative settings at level 1.
 Obviously there is no reason for the algorithms to try to compress input that cannot be compressed.
 The only downside is that it might skip some compressible data on false detections.

-# deflate optimizations

-* Minimum matches are 4 bytes, this leads to fewer searches and better compression.
-(In Go 1.7)
-* Stronger hash (iSCSI CRC32) for matches on x64 with SSE 4.2 support.
-This leads to fewer hash collisions.
-(Go 1.7 also has improved hashes)
-* Literal byte matching using SSE 4.2 for faster match comparisons. (not in Go)
-* Bulk hashing on matches.
-(In Go 1.7)
-* Much faster dictionary indexing with `NewWriterDict()`/`Reset()`.
-(In Go 1.7)
-* Make Bit Coder faster by assuming we are on a 64 bit CPU.
-(In Go 1.7)
-* Level 1 compression replaced by converted "Snappy" algorithm.
-(In Go 1.7)
-* Uncompressible content is detected and skipped faster.
-(Only in BestSpeed in Go)
-* A lot of branching eliminated by having two encoders for levels 4-6 and 7-9. (not in Go)
-* All heap memory allocations eliminated.
-(In Go 1.7)

 # linear time compression (huffman only)